-SUNY Oneonta collects information, including personal information, that users voluntarily submit to the SUNY Oneonta website while conducting online transactions such as taking a survey, creating a registration or filling out an order form.
+SUNY Oneonta collects information, including personal information, that users voluntarily submit to the SUNY Oneonta website while conducting online transactions such as filling out an inquiry form.
 The university uses such information to operate its programs, which include the provision of goods, services, and information.
 SUNY Oneonta may disclose such information only for those purposes that may be reasonably ascertained from the nature and terms of the transaction in connection with which the information was submitted.

 If a user sends an email to SUNY Oneonta while accessing the SUNY Oneonta website, SUNY Oneonta will collect the user’s email address and the contents of the user’s message.
 The information SUNY Oneonta collects in this circumstance may include text characters, audio, video, and graphic information formats included in the message.
 SUNY Oneonta may use such information to respond to users, to address issues users identify, to improve the SUNY Oneonta website, or to forward users messages to others for appropriate action.
 SUNY Oneonta does not collect, sell or otherwise disclose email addresses for commercial purposes.

 SUNY Oneonta does not knowingly collect personal information from children or create profiles of children through the SUNY Oneonta website.
 However, personal information submitted in an email or through an online transaction will be treated as though it was submitted by an adult, and may, unless exempted from access by federal or state law, be subject to public access.

 The State of New York regulates disclosure by SUNY Oneonta of information, including personal information, collected through the SUNY Oneonta website.
 Such disclosure is subject to the Freedom of Information Law and the Personal Privacy Protection Law.